nielsbasjes/codeowners/README.md

 # What is this
 1) A Java library to read a CODEOWNERS file.
 2) A Java library to read a/all .gitignore file(s) in directory tree.
+3) A Java library to validate the CODEOWNERS against the non-ignored project files.
+3.1) This also includes the ability to validate against the actual users, groups and roles in Gitlab.
+(See [README-gitlab.md](README-gitlab.md))
-3) An extra rule for the Maven Enforcer plugin to check the CODEOWNERS against
+4) An extra rule for the Maven Enforcer plugin that wraps the validation library.
-   1) the actual project files.
 (See Usage below)
-   2) the actual users, groups and roles in Gitlab.
-(BETA) (See [README-gitlab.md](README-gitlab.md))
+5) An example commandline script (using Koltin script) that wraps the validation library.

 The intended goal is to make the build fail if the codeowners file does not cover all files and directories in the project.